tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 1. **Checkout Repository**: Fetches the latest code from the repository, including submodules
 2. **Set up Python**: Installs Python 3.10 and configures pip
+3. **Enable Debug Logging**: Enables detailed debug logging for troubleshooting
-3. **Install Dependencies**: Installs required packages from requirements.txt and Pillow
+4. **Install Dependencies**: Installs required packages from requirements.txt and Pillow
-4. **Run Windows Build Script**: Executes the build_windows.py script
+5. **Run Windows Build Script**: Executes the build_windows.py script
-5. **List Build Output**: Lists the files in the build output directory
+6. **List Build Output**: Lists the files in the build output directory
-6. **Create ZIP Archive**: Creates a ZIP archive of the build output
+7. **Create ZIP Archive**: Creates a ZIP archive of the build output
-7. **Upload Artifact**: Uploads the ZIP archive as a workflow artifact
+8. **Upload Artifact**: Uploads the ZIP archive as a workflow artifact (using v3 of the action)
-8. **Create GitHub Release** (for tagged commits): Creates a GitHub Release with the built application
+9. **Create GitHub Release** (for tagged commits): Creates a GitHub Release with the built application

 ## Downloading the Built Application